 Note: The Server Status page provides only the current status of each server.
-It is not a diagnostic tool, and you
+It is not a diagnostic tool, and you must correct any connection or configuration issues on the server in question.

 - 1. Click Admin in the site navigation bar.

 - 2. On the site administration navigation bar, click System Tools.

 - 3. On the System Tools menu, click Server Status.

 - 4. On the Server Status page, find the status of the server you are interested in.

-- SOAP server
+- · SOAP server

-- Email server
+- · Email server

 - Search server

 - All integrated SCM servers